Rawiri Waititi: 2020 general election

-First term
+First term, 2020–2023

 Before being sworn in to the 53rd parliament, Waititi performed a waerea to protest being required to pledge allegiance to Queen Elizabeth II without reference to the Treaty of Waitangi.
 On 26 November, Waititi and Ngarewa-Packer walked out of Parliament after the Speaker of the House Trevor Mallard declined his motion that the Māori Party be allowed to speak for 15 minutes during the opening on Parliament on the grounds that MPs from smaller parties were not scheduled to deliver their maiden speeches until the following week.
 Waititi described Mallard's decision and the parliamentary system as unfair.

 In late December 2020 and early January, Waititi participated in negotiations with 16 prisoners who were involved in unrest at Waikeria Prison stemming from allegations of inhumane and unhygienic conditions at the prison.
 Several of the prisoners had requested the presence of a Māori leader such as Waititi as a prerequisite to ending the unrest.
 He stated, "these men belong to whanau... that they deserve the right to be treated humanely, with fresh water, food and clean clothing and they deserve to have someone advocating for them."
 Following five days of unrest, the prisoners surrendered to the authorities following negotiations involving Waititi.

-On 9 February, Waititi was ejected from Parliamentary proceedings by Speaker Mallard for refusing to wear a necktie in line with Parliament's business attire dress core.
-Waititi instead wore a hei tiki necktie, which he described as Māori business attire.
+On 9 February, Waititi was ejected from the debating chamber by Speaker Mallard for refusing to wear a necktie in line with Parliament's business attire dress core.
+Waititi instead wore a hei tiki necklace, which he described as Māori business attire.
 Waititi had earlier criticised wearing neckties, describing them as "colonial noose[s]" during his maiden speech last year.
 When Waititi attempted to ask Corrections Minister Kelvin Davis a supplementary question, Mallard denied him permission to speak since he was not wearing a tie.
 When Waititi sought a point of order, Mallard ordered him to leave.
 Waititi was supported by fellow Māori Party MP Ngarewa-Packer, who wore a tie in mockery of the rules.
 The following day, a Standing Orders meeting accepted a Māori Party submission proposing the elimination of neckties from Parliament's business attire.
-As a result, Mallard announced that it would no longer be compulsory to wear ties in Parliament.
-Billionaire Virgin Group founder Richard Branson praised Waititi's actions, describing the rule around neckties as "archaic."
+As a result, Mallard announced that it would no longer be compulsory to wear ties in the chamber.

 On 12 May, Waititi was ejected from parliamentary proceedings following a heated argument with the opposition National Party leader Judith Collins about the proposed creation of a Māori Health Authority.
 In the past two weeks, National had alleged the Labour Government was promoting a "separatist agenda" through the Māori Health Authority and other policies seeking to fulfil partnership responsibilities under the Treaty of Waitangi.
 Waititi accused Collins of racism and sought to raise a point of order about indigenous rights.
 When his point of order was denied by the Speaker Mallard, Waititi performed a haka in protest, prompting the Speaker to order him to leave Parliament.
 Waititi left with Māori Party co-leader Ngarewa-Packer and Green MP Teanau Tuiono, who expressed solidarity with him.